obg-n3mo/obg-n3mo/README.md

 to keep me on track.

-If anything you find here sparks your interest and you'd like to chat, you can reach me at obg@dal.ca
+If anything you find here sparks your interest and you'd like to chat, you can reach me at obgibbs@gmail.com.